Lead in Protein Powder: All 28 Tested Brands Ranked (2026)

 Jump to Section:

-Complete Rankings Safe for Daily Use (Top 7) Okay Occasionally (8-19) Limit to Once Per Week (20-21) Products to AVOID (22-23) What the Data Means How to Choose Safe ProteinComplete Consumer Reports Rankings: All 23 Products
+Complete Rankings Safe for Daily Use (Top 7) January 2026 Additions Okay Occasionally (8-19) Limit to Once Per Week (20-21) Products to AVOID (22-23) What the Data Means How to Choose Safe ProteinComplete Consumer Reports Rankings: All 28 Products

-Ranked from safest (#1) to most contaminated (#23).
-"Concern Level" shows percentage over California Prop 65 safe limit of 0.5 µg lead per day.
+Ranked from safest (#1) to most contaminated (#23) for the October 2025 study.
+"Concern Level" shows percentage of the California Prop 65 safe limit of 0.5 µg lead per day.
+A product at 50% of the limit contains 0.25 µg per serving; a product at 200% contains 1.0 µg per serving.
+The 5 January 2026 additions are shown separately below the main table.

 📊 Quick Visual Reference

-Save or share this infographic showing all 23 products ranked:
+Save or share this infographic showing all tested products ranked:

 | Rank | Product | Concern Level | Max Servings | CR Guidance |